kimichenn/self-fed-memory/README.md

 ### Git hooks (pre-commit)

-We use `pre-commit` to automatically run fast checks locally.
+We use `pre-commit` to automatically run checks locally.

 Setup (once):